top of page

 If you switch your toolset to the Office Power Tools, there will be a tool called Join All Poles.
 You can use this as a quick option to join the poles together.

 It will string the poles together in a single line using aerial connection.
-So if your route has multiple breaks or branching sections, or if you are not doing aerial work, it may be best not to click this button.
+So if your route has multiple breaks or branching sections, or if you are not doing aerial work, it may be best not to use this tool.

-You could also use the regular join option found in the Field Tools to start joining the nodes together.
+You could also use the regular join option (found in the Aerial Design toolset) to start manually joining the nodes together.
 For this, click on your starting node, then click the join option you want, and click the next location to join the two with a connection.

 Once your design is done, you are ready to send out the field crew to collect the data!